Location: Asheville (online Fall 2024)

 Yes, with certain limitations.
 With advance approval of the Program Director, students may transfer in up to 6 hours of graduate level credit from another regionally accredited institution.
 Forms are available by request to the Program Director.

 Individuals may be admitted as "non-degree seeking" by applying to the graduate school and providing official transcripts showing completion of an undergraduate degree from a regionally accredited institution.
-Upon formal application and acceptance into the program, up to twelve hours of graduate courses (with a grade of "B" or better) may later be transferred to apply toward a degree.
+Upon formal application and acceptance into the program, up to nine hours of graduate courses (with a grade of "B" or better) may later be transferred to apply toward a degree.